alkatrazstudio/gottext/README.md

 PHP's gettext does not support these functions out of the box.

-### Speed

-GotText is 50% faster than gettext in some synthetic tests.
-See the [benchmark section](#benchmark) below for more details.

 ### Extra features

 GotText has some extra functionality compared to gettext.
 For example, it can return all translations as an associative array.
 See the [documentation](https://alkatrazstudio.gitlab.io/gottext/api/) for a full list of available methods.

+### No locales

+GotText doesn't care about locales.
+This, however, can be either beneficial or detrimental to your project depending on what you need.
+All GotText does is take an untranslated string as an input and return the corresponding translation from MO file.
+Gettext, on the other hand, makes use of system locales:

+* It needs for a corresponding locale with a valid codeset to be present on your system.

+* You need to switch your entire application (either thread or process) to the desired locale if you want to translate any string to that locale.
+For example, it makes a process of simultaneous translation to different languages rather awkward.
+Also, changing a locale for an entire process may have unwanted side-effects, since it may affect a code you don't control.

+GotText requires none of that.
+It only needs an MO file.
+This is a non-intrusive approach.
+GotText doesn't affect any system settings, and system settings don't affect GotText.

+However, if the rest of your application is also using system locales then you might need to consider all pros and cons of GotText not supporting locales.

+### Speed

+GotText is 50% faster than gettext in some synthetic tests.
+See the [benchmark section](#benchmark) below for more details.